Alaska Sales Tax Calculator 2026

 What data does this Alaska calculator use

-It uses the Alaska Remote Seller Sales Tax Commission general rate sheet (as of February 1, 2026) for participating jurisdictions and filing codes.
+It uses the Alaska Remote Seller Sales Tax Commission general remote sales-tax rate sheet as of May 1, 2026, including destination total rates and available general tax-cap rows from the Tax Caps tab.

 Compare Alaska sales tax with nearby states